Maia-Everett/lintian.eu/_posts/2024-02-04-warcraft-retrospective-13.md

 In one story arc, you're thrust into a country that years ago was conquered by an evil expansionist empire and turned into a colony.
 The people in occupied villages give sidequests.
 Here's how a [pretty typical sidequest](https://ffxiv.gamerescape.com/wiki/Hard_Country#Dialogue) in that region plays out, paraphrased.

 > *The hero, with their badass weapon in their badass armor, is strolling through the village.
-They see a lone woman sitting on a bench alone, away from the others, staring at the ground dejectedly.*
+They see a lone woman sitting on a bench away from the others, staring at the ground dejectedly.*
 >
 > **Jane Q. Peasant:** You best just go past me if you don't want to get in trouble.
 >